Leonhard Euler: First Saint Petersburg period (1727–1741)

 Conditions improved slightly after the death of Peter II in 1730 and the German-influenced Anna of Russia assumed power.
 Euler swiftly rose through the ranks in the academy and was made a professor of physics in 1731.
+In 1730, he began a lengthy correspondence with the secretary of the academy Johann Daniel Schumacher which continued until 1757, long after Euler had left for Berlin, comprising more than 300 letters in total.
+They shared scientific news and Euler advised Schumacher on suitable candidates for vacancies at the academy (such as the mathematician and astronomer Tobias Mayer, the natural philosopher Johann Peter Eberhard, and the mathematician and philosopher Johann Konrad Spangenberg), as well as sending scientific equipment and his own latest publications.
+From the 1750s, he corresponded similarly with Gerhard Friedrich Müller, to whom Schumacher delegated many of his responsibilities.

-He also left the Russian Navy, refusing a promotion to lieutenant.
+In 1731 Euler also left the Russian Navy, refusing a promotion to lieutenant.
 Two years later, Daniel Bernoulli, fed up with the censorship and hostility he faced at Saint Petersburg, left for Basel.
 Euler succeeded him as the head of the mathematics department.
 In January 1734, he married Katharina Gsell (1707–1773), a daughter of Georg Gsell.
 Frederick II had made an attempt to recruit the services of Euler for his newly established Berlin Academy in 1740, but Euler initially preferred to stay in St Petersburg.
 But after Empress Anna died and Frederick II agreed to pay 1600 ecus (the same as Euler earned in Russia) he agreed to move to Berlin.
 In 1741, he requested permission to leave for Berlin, arguing he was in need of a milder climate for his eyesight.
 The Russian academy gave its consent and would pay him 200 rubles per year as one of its active members.